akhos09/personalrepoakhos09/README.md

 ## Overview

 This repository contains a variety of scripts and projects that I have created throughout my classes.
 Each folder represents different topics or assignments, providing a structured way to explore my work.
+I also use this to save anything I need to be saved.

 ## Technologies Used

-- **Languages:** Bash
+- **Languages:** Bash, Python
 - **Tools:** Git, GitHub, Nano, Visual Studio Code

 ## Getting Started